Gageperrin/it-notes/aws/solutions-architect-professional/caching-delivery-and-edge.md

 ## Lambda@Edge

 Lambda@Edge allows CloudFront to run Lambda functions at Edge locations to modify traffic between the viewer and edge location as well as between the edge locations and origins.
-It currently supports Node.js and Python.
+It currently oonly supports Node.js and Python.
 It is run in the AWS public space (not a VPC).
-Layers are not supported though.
+Layers are not supported though, and they have different time limits than normal Lambda functions.

 There are four stages for when a Lambda function can be run:
 1. Viewer request